umlaut Device Farm – for the revolution of testing

 Let’s innovate all industries

-Device Farms are not only relevant for app and infotainment testing but can optimise the development processes in all industries.
+Device Farms are not only relevant for app and infotainment testing but they can also optimise the development processes in all industries.

 - Buzz Topics